emerging-welfare/ie-tools-test-on-India-b1/README.md

 ## Notes

-The test data and stanford pretrained models used as default are available in the project.
+The Conll data and stanford pretrained models used as default are available in the project.

-PETRARCH2 notes are incomplete.

 ## References